fmm-wiki/fmm-wiki.github.io/docs/example/index.md

 ![fmm output](/assets/images/network.png){:.img-large}

-To run map matching on the example data, please to refer to the [Run fmm in C++](/docs/tutorial/cpp) page.
+To run map matching on the example data, please to refer to the [command line program](/docs/tutorial/cpp) page.